kochelev/quantum__grover__hamiltonian_cycles/README.md

-# Quantum Grover algorithm for searching hamiltonian paths in the 5 vertex graph
+# Quantum Grover algorithm for searching hamiltonian cycles in the 5 vertex graph

-Repository contains script that searches hamiltonian paths in the graph using quantum Grover algorithm.
+Repository contains script that searches hamiltonian cycles in the graph using quantum Grover algorithm.

 Supposed you already have Python3 and Jupyter installed.
 Open Terminal, create a virtual environment and install requirements: